Our Lady of Walsingham Catholic Primary School

 • Organising additional support for parents internally, e.g. reading sessions

-• raising awareness with parents for specific issues such as ACEs (Adverse Childhood Experiences)
+• Raising awareness with parents for specific issues such as ACEs (Adverse Childhood Experiences)

 • 1:1 appointments are available